Elyssiah98/Lyssis-Designs/src/Pages/Blog/Posts/Ceramics/Ceramics-Techniques/Slip-Decorating-Clay.md

 <div class="clearfix">
 <figure class="flex-left" style="width: 15rem;">
   <img src="/Lyssis-Designs/Images/Ceramics/ClayBowlInside.jpg">
-  <figcaption>The swirl design in the centre of the bowl was doen with a stencil.</figcaption>
+  <figcaption>The swirl design in the centre of the bowl was done with a stencil.</figcaption>
 </figure>

 For some of the designs, I cut paper stencils in simple shapes and pressed them on to the damp clay surface before applying slip over the top.
 Once the slip was applied, I carefully peeled the stencils away to reveal clean patterns where the clay body was left exposed.
 This was a useful method for adding bold contrast and clean edges to a design.